-During a crisis, the combination of disinformation and misinformation can cause significant damage and even loss of life.
-The deliberate use of information warfare has been deployed for decades, by a number of countries around the world, and used as a virtual weapon against the United States, both in times of war and peace.
-Some threat actors are nation-states, while others are terrorist organizations.
-Today, at one of our most vulnerable moments in history, it’s imperative that harmful manipulation campaigns are detected before they cause serious damage to a community, or in this case, an entire nation.
+During periods of crisis, the deployment of disinformation and misinformation into our information ecosystems can cause a significant erosion of trust in societal institutions and harm to public health and community cohesion.
+Indeed, the deliberate use of information warfare has been leveraged for decades as a virtual weapon against the United States, both in times of war and in peace.
+Today, at one of our most vulnerable moments in history, it is imperative that harmful information manipulation campaigns are detected before they are able to cause serious damage to our societies at both the community and national levels.

 Threat Actors Prey on Fearful People

 Between the synthetic amplification of false claims on social media and sophisticated video hoaxes with high production value, many people find themselves exposed to online disinformation in trying times.
 Over the past few decades, the U.S. has witnessed growing trends towards skepticism and suspicion of perceived government overreach and mainstream medicine, making the current COVID-19 pandemic and its associated government lockdowns and leadership from national health agencies a fertile breeding ground to stoke divisive disinformation narratives.
 As is often the case with fake news and conspiracy, this growing distrust often germinates in genuine real-life issues such as the U.S. opioid crisis, where the confluence of predatory pharmaceutical industry entities and complicit government actors, medical insurers and healthcare workers caused the widespread overprescription of addictive drugs to the detriment of public health, all in the name of private profit.